-Cataract is a vision disorder that occurs when the lens, the small oval lens behind the pupil, loses its transparency.
-When the lens becomes opaque, the light rays reach the retina less well, which explains why the vision becomes confused .
-The word cataract was chosen to describe this impression of looking through a waterfall (from the Latin cataracta , which means waterfall).
-The crystalline lens plays the same role as the objective lens of a camera: to focus the image according to the distance of the observed object.
+Cataract is a vision disorder that occurs when the small oval lens behind the pupil loses its transparency.
+When the lens becomes opaque, the light cannot reach the retina as well, greatly diminishing vision.
+The pupil lens plays the same role as a camera lens: to focus the image with respect to the distance of the object.
 The lens achieves it by deforming to change its curvature.

-Most often, cataracts form slowly, with aging .
-Over time, the structure of the lens changes.
-We do not know exactly why, but according to the main hypothesis, the proteins of the crystalline lens would be altered by free radicals, substances naturally produced by the body and contributing to aging.
-Free radicals are partly neutralized by antioxidants, mainly derived from the fruits and vegetables consumed.
+Cataracts often develop over time as the structure of the lens changes.
+The prominent hypothesis affirms that the proteins of the crystalline lens are altered by free radicals, substances naturally produced by the body, and the aging of your eye.
+Free radicals are partly neutralized by antioxidants, mainly derived from the fruits and vegetables.

 From age 65, most people have a cataract onset.
-Opacification of the lens does not cause significant visual discomfort if it is done in the peripheral layers of the lens.
+Opacification of the lens does not cause significant visual detriment if it only exists on the periphery.

 After the age of 75, two-thirds of Americans have cataracts advanced enough to affect their vision.
-Vision loss tends to get worse with age.
-Cataracts also affect men and women.
+Vision loss tends to get worse with age, and cataracts is the most common cause.

 There are several forms of cataracts, here are the main ones.

 The majority of cataracts occur in the elderly.
 The normal aging process can result in hardening and opacification of the lens.
 Age-related cataracts often affect one eye more than the other.